Samlesbury Aerodrome: Light aircraft

 Roland Beamont was the chief test pilot and manager of flight operations for EE.
-He lived near Samlesbury Hall on the southern edge of the airfield, and gave himself permission to commute regularly between Samlesbury and Warton in his Barritault JB.01 Minicab, a version of the Gardan GY20 Minicab, registered G-AWEP.
+He lived near Samlesbury Hall on the southern edge of the airfield, and gave himself permission to commute regularly between Samlesbury and Warton in his Gardan GY20 Minicab registered G-AWEP..
+This aircraft had been built at Samlesbury by Stan Jackson, a BAC works superintendent.

 In 1961, Beamont allowed the Blackpool and Fylde Gliding Club to relocate from Blackpool to Samlesbury.
 All of the club's activities had moved there by 1966.
 EE never charged them, and allowed use of hangars on Friday and Saturday nights to store gliders for their weekend flying.
 BAC even designed a new hangar for them, but it was not built because the club moved to its newly acquired airfield at Chipping in April 1973.
 The club later changed its name to the Bowland Forest Gliding Club.